-A trend summary of three sets of Solvent Hold Tank (SHT) monthly samples (MCU-19-2-3-4, MCU-19-83-84-85, MCU-19-208-209-210); and a set from a special trim (MCU-19-138-139-140) are reported.
-Most of the conclusions are based on the March SHT sample (MCU-18-208-209-210).
-Analyses of the March SHT sample (MCU-19-208-209-210) indicated that the Modifier (Cs-7SB) and the Extractant (MaxCalix) concentrations were below their nominal recommended concentrations (169,000 mg/L and 46,900 mg/L, respectively) by 3% and 6%, respectively.
-The Suppressor (N,N',N''-tris(3,7-dimethyloctyl)guanidine or TiDG) concentration has increased since the January 2019 measurement to 1141 mg/L, which is above the minimum recommended concentration (479 mg/L).
-These new concentrations are consistent with the concentrations observed when MCU was fully operational in 2016.
+A trend summary of three sets of Solvent Hold Tank (SHT) monthly samples MCU-19-557-558-559(July), MCU-19-560-561-562 (August), and MCU-19-566-567-568 (September) are reported.
+Most of the conclusions are based on the September SHT sample (MCU-19-566-567-568).
+Analyses of the September SHT sample (MCU-19-566-567-568) indicated that the Modifier (Cs-7SB) and the Extractant (MaxCalix) concentrations were slightly below their nominal recommended concentrations (169,000 mg/L and 46,800 mg/L respectively) by 1% and 2% respectively but consistent with previously observed levels during normal operations.
+The Suppressor (N,N',N''- tris(3,7-dimethyloctyl)guanidine or TiDG) concentration has remained steady since the June 2019 measurement at 800 mg/L, which is above the minimum recommended concentration (479 mg/L).

-The Semi-Volatile Organic Analysis (SVOA) did not detect any impurities.
-However, the Fourier Transform Hydrogen Nuclear Magnetic Resonance (FT-HNMR) analysis detected presence of phthalates at a few ppm.
-The impurity concentration was highest in the January sample and consistently detected in the February and March samples (but always registered as a few ppm or less).
+The SemiVolative Organic Analysis (SVOA) did not detect any impurities.
+However, the Fourier-Transformed Hydrogen Nuclear Magnetic Resonance (FT-HNMR) analysis detected presence of phthalates at a few ppm.
+The impurity concentration was highest in the August sample and consistently detected in the July and September samples (but always registered as a few ppm or less).
 Another impurity observed in the samples was mercury.
-Based on the March SHT sample, up to 25 ± 5 micrograms of mercury per mL of solvent was detected (as the average of the Direct Mercury Analysis (DMA) and X-Ray Fluorescence (XRF) methods).
+Based on the September SHT sample, up to 14 ± 3 microgram of mercury per mL of solvent was detected.
 The higher mercury concentration in the solvent (as determined in the last three-monthly samples) is possibly due to the higher mercury concentration in Salt Batches 9 and 10.

-The gamma concentration (~2.55E5 dpm/mL) measured in the March 2019 SHT samples was consistent with previous values observed when MCU was operating continuously (for example, between December 2016 and January 2017).
+The gamma concentration (~3.03E4 dpm/mL) measured in the September 2019 SHT samples was consistent with previous values observed when Modular Caustic-Side Solvent Extraction Unit (MCU) was idle (for example, between February and August 2017).
+Higher values were seen when MCU was processing liquid waste.

-Statistical analysis of the different analytical methods detected a bias (a statistical difference at 5% level) between the FT-HNMR and HPLC methods when measuring the MaxCalix and Modifier concentration; the FT-HNMR gave a higher concentration possibly due to peak overlapping in the measured data.
-A bias was also detected when measuring total mercury by the DMA method versus the XRF method with the XRF method reported higher mercury concentrations.
+Statistical analysis of the different analytical methods detected a bias between the FT-HNMR and High-Performance Liquid Chromatography (HPLC) methods when measuring the MaxCalix and Modifier concentrations; the FT-HNMR gave a higher concentration possibly due to peak overlapping in the measured data.